mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 28 - Setters/readme.md

       if destination == origin:
        raise ValueError("Destination cannot be the same as origin")
       # single control point.
-      # We only create valid phone calls and they remain valid since they cannot mutate
+      # You only create valid phone calls
+      # and they remain valid since they cannot mutate

       self._origin = origin
       self._destination = destination